JINwonLEE/school_project/README.md

-This is Jinwon's school project repository
+This is Jinwon's school project in B.S. course

 Continue..